cengique/lectures-prog-data-analysis/content/chapter-python-basics/_index.md

 ### Practice functions

-Copy the code below into your own Python IDE.
-Work in teams, one person can host the code and others can contribute:
+Write Python code online or in your own IDE.
+Work in teams, one person can submit the code:

 Instructions:
 - List everyone's names at the top in a comment.